Bridge2Bitcoin/Bridge2Bitcoin/README.md

-Information for businesses willing to accept Bitcoin as payment.
+Information for businesses looking to accept Bitcoin as payment.

 # Menu